pranjalkardile2007-jpg/AI-agent-for-cybersecurity-incident-response/src/README.md

 </> Markdown
 # Source Folder
-This folder contains the source code of the project.
+This folder contains the source code of the  Cybersecurity Incident Response project, including the backend and application logic.